-Dependencies: FDP_ACC.1 Subset access control

-- FDP_ACF.1.1 The TSF shall enforce the [assignment: access control SFP] to objects based on the following: [assignment: list of subjects and objects controlled under the indicated SFP, and for each, the SFP-relevant security attributes, or named groups of SFP-relevant security attributes]. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: [assignment: rules governing access among controlled subjects and controlled objects using controlled operations on controlled objects]. - FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects].
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation - FDP_ACF.1.1 The TSF shall enforce the [assignment: access control SFP] to objects based on the following: [assignment: list of subjects and objects controlled under the indicated SFP, and for each, the SFP-relevant security attributes, or named groups of SFP-relevant security attributes]. - FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: [assignment: rules governing access among controlled subjects and controlled objects using controlled operations on controlled objects]. - FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: [assignment: rules, based on security attributes, that explicitly authorise access of subjects to objects]. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the [assignment: rules, based on security attributes, that explicitly deny access of subjects to objects].

+Page 60 of 314 Version 3.1 September 2006

 11.3 Data authentication (FDP_DAU)

+Family Behaviour

 Data authentication permits an entity to accept responsibility for the authenticity of information (e.g., by digitally signing it).
 This family provides a method of providing a guarantee of the validity of a specific unit of data that can be subsequently used to verify that the information content has not been forged or fraudulently modified.
 In contrast to FAU: Security audit, this family is intended to be applied to "static" data rather than data that is being transferred.

+Component levelling

 - FDP_DAU.1 Basic Data Authentication, requires that the TSF is capable of generating a guarantee of authenticity of the information content of objects (e.g. documents). - FDP_DAU.2 Data Authentication with Identity of Guarantor additionally requires that the TSF is capable of establishing the identity of the subject who provided the guarantee of authenticity.

-Management: FDP DAU.1, FDP DAU.2

-- The following actions could be considered for the management functions in FMT: - a) The assignment or modification of the objects for which data authentication may apply could be configurable in the system.

-Audit: FDP_DAU.1

-- The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST: - a) Minimal: Successful generation of validity evidence. - b) Basic: Unsuccessful generation of validity evidence. - c) Detailed: The identity of the subject that requested the evidence.
+Management: FDP_DAU.1, FDP_DAU.2 - The following actions could be considered for the management functions in FMT: - The assignment or modification of the objects for which data authentication may apply could be configurable.
+Audit: FDP DAU.1 - The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST: - Minimal: Successful generation of validity evidence. - Basic: Unsuccessful generation of validity evidence. - Detailed: The identity of the subject that requested the evidence.
+Audit: FDP_DAU.2 - The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST: - Minimal: Successful generation of validity evidence. - Basic: Unsuccessful generation of validity evidence.
+September 2006 Version 3.1 Page 61 of 314 - Detailed: The identity of the subject that requested the evidence. - Detailed: The identity of the subject that generated the evidence.
+FDP_DAU.1 Basic Data Authentication Hierarchical to: No other components.

-Audit: FDP DAU.2

-- The following actions should be auditable if FAU_GEN Security audit data generation is included in the PP/ST: - a) Minimal: Successful generation of validity evidence. - b) Basic: Unsuccessful generation of validity evidence.

-- c) Detailed: The identity of the subject that requested the evidence. - d) Detailed: The identity of the subject that generated the evidence.

-FDP_DAU.1 Basic Data Authentication

 FDP_DAU.1.1 The TSF shall provide a capability to generate evidence that can be used as a guarantee of the validity of [assignment: list of objects or information types].
 FDP_DAU.1.2 The TSF shall provide [assignment: list of subjects] with the ability to verify evidence of the validity of the indicated information.

-FDP_DAU.2 Data Authentication with Identity of Guarantor

-Hierarchical to: FDP DAU.1 Basic Data Authentication

-Dependencies: FIA_UID.1 Timing of identification

-FDP_DAU.2.1 The TSF shall provide a capability to generate evidence that can be used as a guarantee of the validity of [assignment: list of objects or information types].
+FDP_DAU.2 Data Authentication with Identity of Guarantor Hierarchical to: FDP_DAU.1 Basic Data Authentication Dependencies: FIA_UID.1 Timing of identification FDP_DAU.2.1 The TSF shall provide a capability to generate evidence that can be used as a guarantee of the validity of [assignment: list of objects or information types].
 FDP_DAU.2.2 The TSF shall provide [assignment: list of subjects] with the ability to verify evidence of the validity of the indicated information and the identity of the user that generated the evidence.